Tailshafts: Aluminium VS Steel

 In our favourite cars the Silvias and Skylines we saw a weight reduction of 42-52%!

 Let me put that into perspective in terms of the mighty R34 GTR: The Alpha Omega Racing MONSTAR Tailshaft saves you a MASSIVE 6.70kg of weight and not just plain old weight but rotational weight!
 Racing rims strive to save grams - yes they're talking GRAMS and not KILOgrams because fast racers know even a “small” rotational weight saving equals massive performance gains.
 Don't believe us?
 Check out the Volk Racing TE37 SuperLap Edition in size 18x10.5", Rays Engineering boasts a saving of 400grams over the non-SuperLap edition.
-Compare their TE37SL 1.6kg rotational weight saving for ~$3500 and our rotational weight saving over 4 TIMES that for a fraction of the price.
+Compare a set of TE37SL @ 1.6kg rotational weight saving for ~$3500 and our rotational weight saving over 4 TIMES that for a fraction of the price.

 - MONSTAR Tailshaft = 7.3kg